(Special Interest Groups)

 but all the members of Chicago Area Mensa.

-If you’d like to plan an event in May or later, and you'd like
+If you’d like to plan an event, in-person or virtual , and you want it included

 So whether it’s an impromptu event, something that’s just come to your